 - Q17: How long do I have to submit fingerprints to FINRA after the filing is submitted?

-- A17: Fingerprints must be received by FINRA within 30 days after a Form U4 is filed in Web CRD.
+- A17: Fingerprints must be received by FINRA within 30 days after a Form U4 is filed.
 If fingerprints are not received within the 30-day time period, the individual's FINRA registration status will be changed to "Inactive Prints", and the individual will have to cease doing business until such time as the fingerprints are received and processed.
 Please see the Electronic Fingerprint Processing Quick Reference Guide for more information.

 - Q18: How do I retrieve my firm's Fingerprint Reports?

-- A18: Your firm's Fingerprint Reports can be retrieved in Web CRD by entitled Reports users.
-See the Web CRD Reports Quick Reference Guide for detailed navigational information.
+- A18: Your firm's Fingerprint Reports can be retrieved in CRD by entitled Reports users.
+See the CRD Reports Quick Reference Guide for detailed navigational information.

 - Q19: Are fingerprints required for each affiliated firm on a Form U4 filing?

-- A19: No. Only one set of fingerprints is required for affiliated firms included on a Form U4, provided the employment date for all affiliate firms listed in Section 6 is the same as the employment date in Section 1.
-See the section pertaining to Section 6 in the Form U4 Quick Reference Guide for more information.
+- A19: No. Only one set of fingerprints is required for affiliated firms included on a Form U4, provided the employment date for all listed affiliate firms is the same as the employment date for the filing firm.
 Affiliated firms can also establish a Simultaneous Filing Group (SFG) to ensure that FINRA fees are deducted from the designated “primary” firm’s account.